blacksenator/fritzsoap/README.md

 To facilitate the completion of this creation take a look at the finished functions to transfer the use of the input and output parameters and to adjust the return of the function (`x_contact.php` is the most productive source at the moment).

 Just one example to show the usage of input parameters:

 ```PHP
 $result = $this->client->AddPhonebook(
     new \SoapParam($name, 'NewPhonebookName'),
     new \SoapParam($phoneBookID, 'NewPhonebookExtraID')
 );
 ```

 But as I said before:

 * it is highly recommended to consult the information [AVM provides for interfaces](https://avm.de/service/schnittstellen/) -  even if **the documentation offered there is horrible and has a number of errors!**
 * contributions are highly appreciated.
 Share your enhancements!
 With your PR, everyone benefits from further completion!

 ### Ghosts

-Automatic generation has also identified 14 services that are not officially documented by AVM.
-I suspect these are interfaces for DSL/Cable providers.
-Accordingly, these classes have no link to the reference document in the class comment.
+Automatic generation has also originate services that are not or not clearly documented by AVM.
+Accordingly, these classes have **no link to a reference document in the class comment!**

+This group includes the >Control< services, of which I found seven with different locations and uri.
+The services are therefore mapped accordingly in the classes Control1 to Control7. **With the concept of this library, the use of these actions is not (yet) possible** (the Voigt-Kampff test has not yet been implemented)! **If you want to use these undocumented actions, you have to intervene in the program with code change!**

 ## Requirements

 * PHP 7.0
-  * Composer (follow the installation guide at https://getcomposer.org/download/)
+* Composer (follow the installation guide at <https://getcomposer.org/download/)>

 ## Installation